squidfingers/starkplayer/README.md

 #### Using an alternative embed callback ####

 By default, Starkplayer uses SWFObject to embed the player.
-Alternatively, you can specify your own embed callback for embedding the Flash object.
+Alternatively, you can specify your own embed callback.
 Below is an example callback using the [jQuery SWFObject Plugin](http://jquery.thewikies.com/swfobject/).

     <script type="text/javascript">
         $(document).ready(function() {